 AFTINET supplies education materials, regular bulletins and speakers at public events.
 We make submissions to government and opposition parties to change Australian trade policy.
 We form links with similar organisations in other countries to argue for different and fairer rules for international trade and investment.

-3 December 2018: The Australian government finished negotiating its accession to the WTO Government Procurement Agreement (GPA) in November 2018, after four years of secret negotiations.
+3 December 2018: The Australian government has finally made public the terms of its accession to the WTO Government Procurement Agreement (GPA) on November 30, 2018, after four years of secret negotiations.

 Our concerns are that these commitments may limit the ability of federal or state governments to use government procurement decisions to promote local development.